top of page

 USC Viterbi's SHINE students have the chance to join a research team for seven weeks.
 In a team, you can discover how engineering addresses our real-world problems in various fields, including aerospace.
 Students will work in experimental lab work or computational research while pursuing lab projects of cutting-edge technology.
 In addition, the community of SHINE is incredibly strong, as social and intellectual networking, college prep tips, and extensive experience in science communication will be provided.

-Open to all rising 10th–12th graders interested in learning about engineering.
+Eligibility: Open to all 10th-12th graders

 Rising 10th through 12th graders can get hands-on experience in engineering at the University of Arizona.
 The program includes working with professors, undergraduate students, and graduate students by designing projects; learning about engineering as a career; exploring the UA campus and facilities; and networking with peers.
-Program details for summer 2023 are still being decided, so if you’re interested, check the website for updates.

 This year, SEA is introducing four-day day camps along with two returning residential programs.
 Participants will receive lunch each day.
 Housing will only be available for those in the residential programs, but families are encouraged to plan a trip to Tucson and explore local attractions while their high school student(s) attend SEA.
 The cost for the residential camps is $750, whereas the day camps are priced at $350.
 All attendees are invited to apply for needs-based scholarships, which can be accessed through the registration portal.
-The deadline for submitting scholarship applications is April 15, 2025.
+The deadline for submitting scholarship applications is April 15.

 NASA Office of STEM Engagement (OSTEM) offers paid internships at locations all around America.
 High school students located near NASA facilities can explore available positions and gain hands-on experience in areas related to aerospace engineering.
 These internships offer a unique opportunity for students to delve into the field of aerospace engineering while developing valuable skills for their future careers.